anitab-org/mentorship-backend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] Any dependent changes have been merged
 - [ ] Update Postman API at /docs folder
-- [ ] Update Swagger documentation and the exported exported file at /docs folder
+- [ ] Update Swagger documentation and the exported file at /docs folder
+- [ ] Update requirements.txt

 **Code/Quality Assurance Only**
 - [ ] My changes generate no new warnings